-5.18 RS101, radiated susceptibility, magnetic field, 30 Hz to 100 kHz.
+5.19 RS101, radiated susceptibility, magnetic field, 30 Hz to 100 kHz.

-5.18.1 RS101 applicability.
+5.19.1 RS101 applicability.

 This requirement is applicable to equipment and subsystem enclosures, including electrical cable interfaces.
 The requirement is not applicable for electromagnetic coupling via antennas.
 For equipment intended to be installed on Navy aircraft, the requirement is applicable only to aircraft with ASW capability.
 For Army ground equipment, the requirement is applicable only to vehicles having a minesweeping or mine detection capability.
+For submarines, this requirement is applicable only to equipment and subsystems that have an operating frequency of 100 kHz or less and an operating sensitivity of 1 μ V or better (such as 0.5 μ V).

-5.18.2 RS101 limit.
+5.19.2 RS101 limit.